Dr. Tamara Zach

 What Is a Traumatic Brain Injury?

-A traumatic brain injury occurs when a sudden physical impact disrupts normal brain function.
-TBIs range widely in severity:
+A traumatic brain injury happens when a sudden physical impact disrupts how the brain works.
+Severity varies widely:

-• Mild TBI – Often called a concussion, this is the most common form.
-Symptoms may include headache, confusion, dizziness, and brief loss of consciousness.
+• Mild TBI – Usually called a concussion, and the most common form.
+Headache, confusion, dizziness, and a brief loss of consciousness are typical.

-• Moderate TBI – Involves a longer period of unconsciousness and more pronounced cognitive or physical symptoms.
+• Moderate TBI – A longer stretch of unconsciousness and more obvious cognitive or physical symptoms.

-• Severe TBI – Can result in extended unconsciousness, coma, or significant long-term neurological impairment.
+• Severe TBI – Extended unconsciousness, coma, or lasting neurological damage.

 Common Causes of Pediatric TBI in Arizona